mrmani7204/Ei-Study-Coding-Exercise/Exercise-2/readme.md

 How to run:

-First all the packages needed are created and .java files are created for particualr module
+First all the packages needed are created and .java files are created for particualar module

 Then run the main.java present in edtech